 - Cut 1 head of white cabbage and 1 onion to small pieces (about 0,5 inch / 1-2 cm).

-- In a large pan (12 inch min.), caramelize 3 tbsp sugar, add bacon and onion, cook on medium heat until onion is brown and soft.
+- In a large pan (12 inch min.), caramelize 3 tablespoon sugar, add bacon and onion, cook on medium heat until onion is brown and soft.

-- Add 4 tsp caraway seeds and 2 tsp red paprika powder.
+- Add 4 teaspoon caraway seeds and 2 teaspoon red paprika powder.

 - In the meantime, boil pasta al dente.